Battle of Hamel: Vaire and Hamel Woods

 Situated to the south of both the village of Hamel and the Pear Trench, the Vaire and Hamel Woods were joined by a narrow strip of trees; the Hamel Wood was the northernmost of the two and situated in low ground that rose towards a hill where the Vaire Wood grew.
 To the west of the wooded area, on the other side of the road that linked Hamel with Villers-Bretonneux, the Germans had constructed a kidney-shaped trench, which the Australians had dubbed "Kidney" or "Vaire Trench".
 Occupying a commanding view of the ground to the west, over which the Australian infantry had to assault, the position was reinforced with barbed wire, and anchored with multiple machine-gun posts.

-The 16th Battalion, supported by the 4th Trench Mortar Battery, attacked in the centre of the 4th Brigade's position, with the 15th on its left, and the 14th in reserve.
+The 16th Battalion, supported by the 4th Trench Mortar Battery, attacked in the centre of the 4th Brigade's position, with the 15th on its left and the 14th in reserve.
 Taking heavy fire from the edge of the wood and the northern part of the Kidney Trench, the battalion's lead company lost its commander and sergeant major, checking their advance.
 Flanking the enemy position, a single-handed effort by Lance Corporal Thomas Axford restored the situation.
 Rushing towards the enemy, after lobbing several grenades he broke in to the position at the point of the bayonet, killing 10 defenders and capturing six others.
 Like Dalziel, he was later awarded the Victoria Cross for his feat.
 Large numbers of Germans were taken prisoner in the dugouts that adjoined the trench.
 As the British tanks moved up in support, the 16th advanced through the trench and into the woods, before the 13th Battalion took over the advance towards a spur beyond the woods.
-Completing a complex passage of lines manoeuvre, one company dug in while two others flanked to north and another attacked head on, advancing over 550 yd before wheeling into line abreast and advancing east to the spur.
+Completing a complex passage of lines manoeuvre, one company dug in while two others flanked to the north and another attacked head on, advancing over 550 yd before wheeling into line abreast and advancing east to the spur.